My paramour. My inamorata. My one true love: Craigslist.

 All you need is a screwdriver.

-Plus, I had backup… if you’ve been reading me for a while, you remember Brian, our neighbor… the one who gave me the Asian dolls and used to be an antique dealer?
+Plus, I had backup… if you’ve been reading me for a while, you remember Bryan, our neighbor… the one who gave me the Asian dolls and used to be an antique dealer?
 Well, he and I have become friends… We are allies in the belief that opportunities like this are rare and must be seized.

-He assured Paul that he had removed a couple of these when he was in business, and that they really do come apart EASILY.
-That they are put together with dowels, and some well-placed screws… It’s just a matter of figuring out which piece to start with.
+He assured Paul that he had removed a couple of these when he was in business and that they really do come apart EASILY.
+That they are put together with dowels and some well-placed screws… It’s just a matter of figuring out which piece to start with.

 Which, technically IS actually true.